slyfox1186/ffmpeg-build-script/README.md

     * Encoders
         * H264 `nvenc_h264`
         * H265 `nvenc_hevc`
-* `vaapi`: [Video Acceleration API](https://trac.ffmpeg.org/wiki/Hardware/VAAPI).
+**vaapi**: [Video Acceleration API](https://trac.ffmpeg.org/wiki/Hardware/VAAPI).
 These encoders/decoders will only be available if a libva driver installation was found while building the binary.
 Follow [these](#Vaapi-installation) instructions for installation.
-Supported codecs in vaapi:
     * Encoders
         * H264 `h264_vaapi`
         * H265 `hevc_vaapi`